cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 After the complexities of Promises, isn't it nice to have something straightforward?
 [`layout.run()`](http://js.cytoscape.org/#layout.run) will run our previously-defined layout when the corresponding button is clicked.
 Pretty simple!

-Now that a layout has been defined, you'll be able to uncomment the layout commands I talked about during Intermission (`options.layout.run()` and the `layout` property of `options`)—you have layouts to run!
+Now that a layout has been defined, you'll be able to uncomment the layout commands I talked about during Intermission (`options.layout.run()` and the `layout` property of `options`)—you have a layout to run!

 ## Style

 Adding a style to the graph will help convey information to users.
-In this graph, I've chosen to map node opacity to tweet count and node size to follower count.
+In this graph, I've chosen to map node color to tweet count and node size to follower count.
 Back in `var cy = ...`, we'll finally specify a `style` property!

 ```javascript